drahosj/308labs/lab-07/lab07.md

 ~~~

 # Running The Kernel
 So you now have a linux filesystem and a compiled kernel.
 It is now time to boot it!
-Go to the `\tmp\NETID` directory and run the following command:
+Go to the `/tmp/NETID` directory and run the following command:

 ~~~bash
 $ ./linux-4.4.3/linux ubda=Debian-Jessie-AMD64-root_fs mem=512M single